glioympas/blogql/README.md

 The goal is to explore GraphQL.
 This project is minimal.
 The company I work for, uses GraphQL, so let's rock it.

 Looks good, and even with this small project I can see some benefits over REST.
+Some thoughts:

 - You get the data you need
 - Lighthouse made it so simple to avoid N+1 problems, so at least for now, nothing to worry about.